There isn't anything like riding in AndorraAndorra In Depth Cycling Guide

 This mountain roller coaster will take you from the town of La Massana to some of the most epic climbs in Andorra, especially Col de Beixalis and Col de la Gallina.
 Gruelling as it takes those climbs will test your legs but in return show you some breathtaking views.

-Arcalis (Andorra) Arcalis is a fairly gentle climb for the most part.
+Arcalis is a fairly gentle climb for the most part.
 The first 6km are little more than false flat.
 From here, there are a few steeper gradients, but it is mostly steady and easy to settle into a comfortable rhythm.
+This is a great warm up and leg stretch for taking on the heavier climbs.

 The Col de Ordino is situated in Andorra.
 This climb belongs to the Pyrenees.
 The Col de Ordino via Canillo is ranked number 340 of the Pyrenees.
 The climb is ranked number 22 in Andorra and number 5486 in the world.
-Starting from Canillo, the Col de Ordino ascent is 9 km long.
-Over this distance, you climb 439 heightmeters.
-The average percentage thus is 4.9 %.
+Start from Canillo, the Col de Ordino ascent is 9 km long.

 Bike friendly hotels in Andorra